asrabot/asrabot.github.io/_team/Souluxe.md

 weight: 2
 ---

-Hey I'm Souluxe. <br>
+Hey I'm Mexi. <br>
-I'm a young programmer who is currently working on the Discord bot Asra Music so make sure you check it out!
+I'm a young programmer who is currently working on the Discord bot Asra so make sure you check it out!

-🔶 Name: Souluxe<br>
-🔶 Dms: Open<br>
-🔷 Pronouns: They/Them<br>
-🔷 Gender: Non-Binary<br>
-🔷 Sexuality: Pansexual